Steps to Alter or Amend a Child Custody Order

 Depending on the facts and circumstances of a particular case, a judge may order a social worker to conduct a home study or other type of evaluation as part of process of ascertaining whether a change of custody is appropriate.
 Typically, the person who prepares a home study or similar evaluation presents a written report to the court and the parties before the hearing.
 The professional that prepared the report will be present at the child custody hearing from questioning by the parties as well as the judge.

 In the final analysis, in considering a change of custody, a court will consider an array of factors to determine if the sought-after change is in the child's best interests.
 These include everything from the living situation of the parent seeking custody to the overall physical, mental, and emotional health of the parties.
 Depending on the age and maturity level of the child, that young person may have some input into the proposed custodial change.
-If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.